pttrfiu/Pttr-BackendAPI/README.md

 This backend API layer:

-* Powers Pttr's web and mobile apps to aggregate stray animals as well as animal shelters that are currently no on the system
+* Powers Pttr's web and mobile apps to aggregate stray animals as well as animal shelters that are NOT currently on the system.
-* Allows other developers to create custom apps by hooking up to this JSON API layer without any restrictions
+* Allows other developers to create custom apps by hooking up to this JSON API layer without any restrictions.

 ## Developer Documentation